|

 Protestantism is both an idea and movement of the church toward a personal relationship with God and Jesus.
 Almost a billion people are protestants.
 Here's more about the reformation, their beliefs and how it's different from Catholicism.

 What is Protestantism?
-Beliefs and Key Ideas of a Major ...
+Beliefs and Key Ideas of a Major Christian ...

 Protestantism is one of the three major branches of Christianity, alongside Roman Catholicism and Eastern Orthodoxy.
 The three major branches of Christianity are Roman Catholicism (approx. 50%), Protestantism (approx. 37%), and Eastern Orthodoxy (approx. 12%).